abstract gray background

 Insights Hub

-EU Clinical Trial Regulation: Investigational Medicinal Product Labelling
+EU Clinical Trial Regulation: Investigational Medicinal Product Labeling

 EU Clinical Trial Regulation Blog Post

-In this blog post, Gemma Puckey, senior manager of regulatory affairs, explains the impact of the European Union (EU) Clinical Trial Regulation (CTR) 536/2014, specifically Annex VI, on labelling of Investigational Medicinal Products (IMPs).
-Sponsors need to consider these new labelling requirements when developing clinical trial supply strategies ahead of the CTR’s application date, 31 January 2022.
+In this blog post, Gemma Puckey, senior manager of regulatory affairs, explains the impact of the European Union (EU) Clinical Trial Regulation (CTR) 536/2014, specifically Annex VI, on labeling of Investigational Medicinal Products (IMPs).
+Sponsors need to consider these new labeling requirements when developing clinical trial supply strategies ahead of the CTR’s application date, January 31, 2022.

 • It introduces labelling requirements for Auxiliary Medicinal Products (AMPs).
 AMPs are defined by CTR as “medicinal products used for the needs of a clinical trial as described in the protocol, but not as an investigational medicinal product.”